kkruecke/cplus-documentation/notes/variadic-templates.rst

 .. todo:: Follow the recursive calls for each of these instantions of get<>--get<0>(example), get<1>(example), get<2>(example>--and how the recursive instantiate (I guess) the correct elem_type_holder<int, tupel<Ts ...>> that ....???

+get<...>() is a recursive template function.
+It terminate when k is zero.
+It is specialized for k, the first template argment, equal to zero.